-The STB's net cost of operations during FY 2022 was \$37,506, a decrease of \$2,233 over FY 2021.
-The decrease in net cost of operations was primarily due to decreased judgement fund costs.
+The STB's net cost of operations during fiscal year 2023 was \$40,166, an increase of \$2,660 relative to the previous fiscal year.
+The increase in net cost of operations was primarily due to a reduction in the realization of earned revenue from user fees.